top of page

 Chemical Biology

-Bingchen Yu lab at GSU is committed to advancing the study of signal transduction and medicine by focusing on the complex area of protein-protein interactions (PPIs).
-PPIs play important roles in a broad range of biological processes, such as cancer metastasis, organism development, bacteria and virus invasion, and immune response.
-Additionally, the modulation of PPIs represents a promising frontier in drug discovery, as it allows the targeting of "undruggable" proteins with flat surfaces.
+Bingchen Yu lab at GSU is committed to advancing the study of signal transduction and medicine by focusing on the complex area of protein-biomolecule interactions.
+Proteins interact with proteins, carbohydrates, nucleic acids, and lipids.
+These interactions govern every aspect of life.
+Deciphering these interactions can contribute to the understanding of the fundamental aspects of life and open up diverse opportunities for therapeutic intervention.
+Additionally, the modulation of protein-biomolecule interactions such as protein-protein interactions (PPIs) represents a promising frontier in drug discovery, as it allows the targeting of "undruggable" proteins with flat surfaces.

-Our lab is dedicated to developing innovative chemical tools that can covalently capture the transient and reversible PPIs.
+Our lab is dedicated to developing innovative chemical tools that can covalently capture the transient and reversible protein-biomolecule interactions.
 To achieve this, we employ a multi-disciplinary approach that integrates organic synthesis, molecular biology, and protein engineering.
-By combining these techniques, we aim to gain a better understanding of the roles that PPIs play in disease progression, and ultimately facilitate the discovery of new drugs that target PPIs.
+By combining these techniques, we aim to gain a better understanding of the roles that protein-biomolecule interactions play in disease progression, and ultimately facilitate the discovery of new drugs that target protein-biomolecule interactions.

 middle-01.tif